microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 Check these [troubleshooting methods](/docs/deployment/troubleshooting.md).

-If you need assistance with deployment or configuration of this accelerator, please leverage the Discussion forum in this repository, or reach out to your Microsoft Unified Support account manager.
+If you need assistance with deployment or configuration of this copilot template, please leverage the Discussion forum in this repository, or reach out to your Microsoft Unified Support account manager.